Bebearia phantasina

 Bebearia phantasina, the western fantasia, is a butterfly in the family Nymphalidae.
 It is found in Senegal, Guinea-Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast, Ghana, Togo and Nigeria.
 The habitat consists of forests and dense secondary growth.

+In phantasina Stgr.
+(41 a), from Sierra Leone and North Guinea to Lagos, the subapical band of the forewing is much narrower [than in Bebearia phantasiella ], only 1—2 mm. in breadth, and the distal area on the underside of the fore wing is only a little darker than the basal part, but proximally curved.

+Subspecies

 Adults are attracted to fermenting fruit.